Making payments from other countries

 Payment methods and charges for payment transfer vary from country to country.
 The payer must ask their bank how to make payments to Finland and how long it will take to transfer a payment.
 In addition, the payer must include a tax-specific reference number or enter details in the message field to indicate whose tax and what type of tax they are paying.

 The Tax Administration’s bank details include a BIC identifier and a bank account number in the IBAN format.
 The BIC identifies the payment recipient’s bank.
-For example, the BIC for OP Bank is OKOYFIHH.
+For example, the BIC for Danske Bank is DABAFIHH.
 Finnish IBAN bank account numbers always begin with the country code FI.

 The Tax Administration does not accept cheques.
 Taxes must be paid by bank transfer to the Tax Administration’s bank accounts in euros.